fermyon/spin/docs/content/sips/016-inbound-websockets.md

 If a connection is lost unexpectedly prior to receiving a WebSocket `close` frame from the client, Spin will attempt synthesize such a frame and deliver to the application, giving it an opportunity to clean up associated state.
 Note, however, there is no guarantee that the app will always receive a `close` frame promptly or at all -- external factors such as network failures or power loss might delay or prevent that, so apps should not rely exclusively on it.

-Each open WebSocket will be assigned a unique, opaque ID (e.g. a 128-bit, base-64-encoded, securely-generated random number) which may be used by any component of any type (e.g. `http`, `redis`, or `websocket`) to send frames to the client via `fermyon:spin/inbound-websocket-send#send-frame`.
-For example, a chat application might use these IDs (or aliases thereof) to route chat messages within a group.
+Each open WebSocket will be assigned a unique, opaque token (e.g. a 128-bit, base-64-encoded, securely-generated random number, or perhaps a signed, encrypted auth token) which may be used by any component of any type (e.g. `http`, `redis`, `websocket`, etc.) to send frames to the client via `fermyon:spin/inbound-websocket-send#send-frame`.
+For example, a chat application might use these tokens (or aliases thereof) to route chat messages within a group.

 ## Scalability and Reliability